Weslley-Stein/python-studys/fundamentals/lists.md

 - list.pop(): will remove the last element of the list
 - list.index(element): will show you the index of the specified element
 - list.count(element): will show you the number of occurences of this element on a list
+- list.sort(): will sort the elements of list by alphanumerical order
+- list.reverse(): will revert the sort of elements inside the list
+- list.copy(): will copy a list, you can put it inside a variable